elycruz/sjljs/README.md

 - [ ] - Cleanup all jsdocs and ensure all library members are listed there and showing their docs properly/clearly.
     - @note jsdoc is currently undergoing a refactor by the jsdoc folks.
 It is currently in alpha.
 - [ ] - List all methods that live on `sjl` under components -> utilities up top.
+- [ ] - Add a feature for adding third party filter and validator namespaces to search on when using factory methods for generating `InputFilter` and `Input` instances.

 ## License:
 [GPL v2+](http://www.gnu.org/licenses/gpl-2.0.html "http://www.gnu.org/licenses/gpl-2.0.html") AND